tdooner/cwru-engr131-grading-tools/README.md

     prepare.sh
     students.txt

+5. (Optionally) Create a folder `everyone` alongside the gradebook*.zip file.
+All files in `everyone` will be symlinked in every student's folder.
+Use this for files that are included with the assignment.
-5. Run `./prepare.sh [AssignmentFolder] [/path/to/students.txt]` (e.g. `./prepare.sh HW8 students.txt`).
+6. Run `./prepare.sh [AssignmentFolder] [/path/to/students.txt]` (e.g. `./prepare.sh HW8 students.txt`).
 If you don't want to limit the files to those in students.txt, pass in `/dev/null` for students.txt.
-6. All files for each person have been extracted and grouped.
+7. All files for each person have been extracted and grouped.
 In MATLAB you can step through the directories with ease and look at all the files.

 Cheating Detection
 -------------------------